How to Set Up a Shipping Test

 Step 1: Create a new test

 Navigate to the "A/B Tests" tab in the menu on the left-hand side of the Intelligems app.
-Once there, click "Create New Test" above the experiments table.
+Once you're there, click "Create New Test" above the experiments table.

 Fill in the Name and Description for the experiment you are creating.
 This information is all internal - the more detail you include here the better!
 Tests can be live for several weeks, and your future self will thank you for including the details here.
 Select "Shipping Test" and then "Create Test."